-- The organisation or office has properly documented processes for progressing matters through the stages of litigation, in a timely manner - The organisation or office has arrangements in place, which enable a second opinion to be brought to bear on a matter, where this is appropriate - The organisation or office has arrangements in place for files to be reviewed at key stages, and for a small random sample of all files to be reviewed periodically - Properly documented procedures are in place for the authorisation of key steps in litigation - Procedures are in place for a review, by a person other than the fee earner, of files on which there has been no movement within a specified period.
+- x.
+The organisation or office has arrangements in place for files to be reviewed at key stages, and for a random sample of all files to be reviewed periodically. - xi.
+Properly documented procedures are in place for the authorisation of key steps in litigation. - xii.
+Procedures are in place for a review, by a person other than the fee earner, of files on which there has been no movement within a specified period.